 Chef Dave serves up some meals you would have never imagined were possible on a cruise.
 Before finding his way to the Pacific Provider, Chef Dave was a private chef to professional golfer Phil Mickelson and rapper Dr. Dre.

 On our cruise, he made us some amazing dishes like beef tenderloin, BBQ ribs, crab cakes, pesto pasta, and Caesar salad with homemade croutons.
 If you have any special dietary needs or are just picky like me, let Offshore Outpost know ahead of time.
 They can pick up extra ingredients to prepare something special just for you.

 FAQ About Offshore Outpost

-The company started in 2017 and currently has one ship, the “Pacific Provider” which will be providing Alaska cruises (dates TBD) and Sea of Cortez mid-November til the first week of April yearly.
+The company started in 2017 and currently has one ship, the “Pacific Provider” which will be providing Alaska cruises (dates TBD) and Sea of Cortez from mid-November till the first week of April yearly.

 - Max of 12 guests

 - All activities included

 - All beverages, including an open bar and indoor and outdoor bars for lounging.